-Prevention: Granisetron injection 0.1 mg, 1.0 mg or 3.0 mg, was compared to placebo in a double-blind study to assess the efficacy and safety of granisetron in the prevention of post-operative nausea and vomiting (PONV) in 538 patients.
+Prevention: Granisetron injection 0.1 mg, 1.0 mg or 3.0 mg was compared to placebo in a double bind study to assess efficacy and safety in the prevention of postoperative nausea and vomiting in 538 patients.
 Granisetron was given as a 30 second injection prior to induction of anaesthesia.
-Patient groups receiving 1.0 mg and 3.0 mg granisetron responded significantly better than those in the 0.1 mg group.
+Patient groups receiving 1.0 and 3.0 mg responded significantly better than those in the 0.1 mg group.

-Treatment: Granisetron injection 0.1 mg, 1.0 mg or 3.0 mg, was compared to placebo in a double-blind study to assess the efficacy and safety of granisetron in 519 patients experiencing post-operative vomiting or severe nausea.
-In the 24 hour period after the day of surgery, patients receiving granisetron were less likely to experience nausea and vomiting than those receiving placebo.
+Treatment: Granisetron injection 0.1 mg, 1.0 mg or 3.0 mg was compared to placebo in a double blind study to assess safety and efficacy in 519 patients experiencing post-operative vomiting or severe nausea.
+In the 24 hour period after the day of surgery patients receiving granisetron were less likely to experience nausea and vomiting than those receiving placbo.